wellsy57/Home-Assistant-Project/README.md

 This first test worked well however I soon realised there was a [problem with having multiple modbus clients](https://community.home-assistant.io/t/ability-to-add-multiple-modbus-hubs/16365) and as I have four modbus devices requiring four modbus hubs then that was a real problem for me.
 Luckily for me there was a [workaround](https://community.home-assistant.io/t/multiple-tcp-modbus-slaves/99210/2) which had been [developed by PtP](https://community.home-assistant.io/u/PtP) so I set about testing that with a second PLC and it worked seamlessly.
 The final two PLC's were also added and I confidently flicked the switch off on the myScada server for good.
 The best news came when [support for multiple modbus hubs and writing to registers was added to the 0.88.0 release](https://github.com/home-assistant/home-assistant/pull/21238).

+## My Guiding Automation Principles

+1. PLC's operate autonomously on the near-real time control of the process, using the last command given from the supervisory system.
+Failure of the communications network does not necessarily stop the plant process controls, and on resumption of communications, the operator can continue with monitoring and control.

+2. Always include local control where malfunction of automation or controlcould cause unsafe conditions.

+3. Ensure all equipment is installed and maintained in a safe manner.

+4. Never rely on remote control or supervisory systems to override local control.

 [Modbus](https://www.home-assistant.io/components/modbus/) | [Modbus Binary Sensors](https://www.home-assistant.io/components/binary_sensor.modbus/) | [Modbus Climate](https://www.home-assistant.io/components/climate.modbus/) | [Modbus Sensor](https://www.home-assistant.io/components/sensor.modbus/) | [Modbus Switch](https://www.home-assistant.io/components/switch.modbus/)